Radiologic Technology (AS & BS)

 Instructor, Radiologic Technology Professional Training Component since 2021

-Clinical Coordinator, Radiologic Technology Professional Training Component 2022 -
+Clinical Coordinator, Radiologic Technology Professional Training Component 2022 - Present

 Clinical Preceptor, Radiologic Technology Professional Training Component 2021 - 2022